 Did you know that poor posture can become permanent?

 This is because your head weighs between 10 and 12 pounds, and holding it up straight requires the use of several different muscles in your shoulders and neck.
 If you spend all day looking down at your phone, these muscles will gradually lose their strength.

 This atrophy won’t be instantaneous, however, one day you may find that holding your head up properly has become difficult and uncomfortable.

 Poor posture puts pressure on your lower back, neck, and spine that can result in soreness and even injury.
 Not to mention, slouching forward can cause pinched nerves in your neck that increase your risk for painful conditions like carpal tunnel.

 Even if you’ve been trying to be mindful of your posture by sitting up straight at your desk, it’s impossible to keep this at the forefront of your mind all day when you’re trying to work.
 Unfortunately, your body will naturally begin to slouch as the day drags on, and looking down at your cell phone all day will only undo your efforts.

-Your body was not designed to stay in the same position for extended periods of time, and in order to improve your posture, you’ll need to make a few adjustments in your everyday life:
+Your body was not designed to stay in the same position for extended periods of time, and in order to work on improving your posture, you’ll need to make a few adjustments in your everyday life: